lraulin/syslog_analytics/README.md

     syslog_analytics *.csv

 Arguments will be treated as a list of csv files to be processed.
 The results from all files will be combined into a single output file.

+## Assumptions

+Input files are csv files as shown above.
+Files contain a header.
+The first column contains a date/time (any standard format should be ok).
+The third column contains the message to be parsed.
+Messages contain an IP proceeded by the string "client " and followed by "#" and a domain name between "query: " and "IN".
+Deviation from these assumptions may produce unexpected results.